astamariaa/astamariaa.github.io/_posts/2025-05-06-Final-Project.markdown

     </p>

   <img src="/assets/img/mynd4.png" alt="Average Attendance Plot" style="width:100%; max-width:800px;">
-  <p class="caption"><strong>Fig. 5.</strong> Average Attendance by Day and Kickoff Time — This heatmap shows that Sunday late-afternoon and Thursday evening matches tend to draw the largest crowds.
-Interestingly, Saturday 15:00 matches, which are subject to UK television blackout restrictions, do not have the highest attendance figures.
-This suggests that broadcast availability might not directly correlate with crowd size.</p>
+<p class="caption"><strong>Figure 6:</strong> Average Attendance by Day and Kickoff Time.</p>

 <p>
 Here you can see a map of all the stadiums color coordinated by the most common timing of their games.
  </p>

-   <iframe src="/assets/html/mynd5" width="100%" height="600px" style="border:none;"></iframe>
+   <iframe src="/assets/html/mtime" width="100%" height="600px" style="border:none;"></iframe>
-  <p class="caption">Fig. X. ___.</p>
+<p class="caption"><strong>Figure 6:</strong> Map of Premier League stadiums colored by their most common kickoff time.
+This visualization reveals regional patterns in scheduling, with some clusters (especially in London) favoring later start times, possibly influenced by broadcast priorities and travel considerations.</p>

  </div>